jmoggridge/ottawabeaches/README.md

  **3. *Perform Exploratory Data Analysis***

   - finished:
-     - I have shown the FIB distributions for different beach locations and years.
+     - plot FIB distributions for different beach locations and years
        - Dashboard > Statistics > Distributions
        - there are some interesting differences here between locations, years, month of year
+     - get basic statistics for FIB & summarize
+       - geomtric means, medians, variance, min/max info
+       - need to add to dashboard under 'Statistics'>'Distributions'>'Summary tables'

   - in progress:
      - I am working on looking at the interactions between environmental variables and FIB
      - trying different statistics from meterological data that have most predictive value
        - Recent rainfall statistic: USGS example is 3d weighted sum; can also try 2d, 1d; unweighted.
        - Recent temperatures statistics: means, highs, lows.

   - to do:
-    -
+     - 24-hr change statistics & summary table

  **4. *Develop and test a predictive model***